fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 Relative font settings and responsive design techniques are helpful in effectively handling this requirement.

 Relatedly, setting font-sizes in `px` should be avoided because although a user can override the “fixed-ness” with zoom, it breaks the user’s ability to choose a larger or smaller _default font size_ (which users often prefer over having to zoom every single page).

+## Better link text

+Blind and visually impaired users use a [screen reader](https://en.wikipedia.org/wiki/Screen_reader) to browse web pages, and screen readers provide user-friendly access to all the links on the page via a Links menu.
+When links are encountered in that context, link text like “Click here” and “Read more” are useless.

+Check your web page to ensure that links clearly describe the content they link to when read out of context.

+Better link text also improves the flow and clarity of your content and so improves the experience for everyone.

 ## Content structure